View Source Basics

 Because :json

-mod optimizes closure to one big case,
+mod optimizes the closure to one big case,

-while default :naive
+while the default :naive

-mod generates nested cases
+mod generates nested cases.

 And, in this example: